 There is serious earning potential at hand when you choose to trade currency, something that every investor should be trying to unlock.
-Looking at the scale of forex trading, it’s certainly worth knowing not only what the top traders are making, but also how they are making it, along with how top traders differ from the rest.
+Looking at the scale of forex trading, it’s certainly worth knowing not only what the top traders are making, but also how they are making it along with how top traders differ from the rest.

 Looking at the Numbers

 While everyone’s forex trading experience will be different, if you are looking at the true upper echelon of forex traders, you’ll find that the percentages being turned over on a yearly and monthly basis truly are astounding.
-Most traders will look at their margins monthly, and it wouldn’t be surprising to see a professional trader generate profit between 5 percent and 15 percent per month over the course of a year, with a few lesser months scattered in between.
+Most traders will look at their margins monthly, and it wouldn’t be surprising to see a professional trader generate profit between 5-15% per month over a year with a few lesser months scattered in between.

-Determining Factors Related to Trade Performance
+Determining What Factors Are Related to Trade Performance

-First up, how much capital you have is going to have a direct impact on how much you can make when forex trading.
+How much capital you have is going to have a direct impact on how much you can make when forex trading.
 As you’ve seen from the above example, the top earners are able to play the percentages and generate big returns because they have a large amount of capital to work with.
 You can absolutely build things up slowly, but large capital is intrinsically linked to the top traders for a reason.

 Finally, the currencies you actually trade will have a huge influence on your profit and loss levels.
 Some currencies are slow burners, which makes them favorites of beginners and large-volume traders, while others have a real “snap” as it were, which means volatility, risk, and potentially bigger profits when trading them.

-How Professional Traders Differ from the Rest
+Examining How Professional Traders Differ from the Rest

 Casual traders are known not to be selective when entering trades, showcasing impatience.
 They also have a track record of letting emotion, fear, and greed take over, diverting away from what otherwise might be a solid trading strategy.
 Casual traders can certainly turn a profit—in fact, many do—but letting the heart rule over the head, along with always looking for the next “quick fix” position in the market, usually hampers performance.